Heat wave to push temps near 100 F across central, eastern US

 Early next week, the heat wave will continue to progress eastward, focusing on the Great Lakes, the central Appalachians, the mid-Atlantic and New England.

-"From June 23-25, dangerous heat will focus on the Northeast region with widespread highs in the 90s and some areas approaching or exceeding 100 F, resulting in a surge in energy demands and the need to limit exposure to the extreme conditions," Duffus said.
+"From Monday to Wednesday dangerous heat will focus on the Northeast region with widespread highs in the 90s and some areas approaching or exceeding 100 F, resulting in a surge in energy demands and the need to limit exposure to the extreme conditions," Duffus said.

 The effects of the heat dome in the Central and East states will be somewhat limited by the moist ground in many places, as some of the sun's energy will be used up in evaporating the moisture rather than heating the air.
 If the same heat dome were to occur over a dry landscape, temperatures could easily reach or exceed 100 over a broad area rather than a few cities.